wbajzek/arpeggiator/README.markdown

 git://github.com/justinlatimer/node-midi.git

 ## Usage
-    node arpeggiator.js
+    node arpeggiator.js 180

+First command-line argument is the song tempo.
-You can tweak the code at the end to specify tempo and which kind of arpeggio.
+You can tweak the code at the end to which kind of arpeggio.